Drug & Alcohol Rehab County Durham & Near County Durham

 Nevertheless, rehab facilities can have very strict rules about visitations, especially during the early stages of treatment.

-Many facilities will forbid any visitations or contact with friends or family members during the first two weeks.
+Many rehab facilities will forbid any visitations or contact with friends or family members during the first two weeks.

 Additionally, family therapy is often a key component of addiction treatment programs, meaning that they may be able to see loved ones at rehab in Durham outside of visitation hours.